4 Fatal Helicopter Accidents That Happened During Movie Shoots

 #3.
 Hands of Steel – Helicopter Collides with Navajo Bridge

-The plot concerns a cyborg, being hunted down a crew of nasty bastards.
-The main character is 70% robot, 30% human.
-This plot point means that the film’s star, Daniel Greene, playing the futuristically named Paco Queruak, attempts to emote 30% of the time and is facially and tonally frozen 70% of the time, resulting in a performance that is 100% B-movie awesome (i.e. shit).
+The plot concerns a cyborg named Paco Queuruak being hunted down a crew of nasty bastards.
+We’re specifically told that Paco is 70% robot and 30% human.
+This plot point is drilled home throughout the film as the actor playing Paco, Daniel Greene, emotes 30% of the time and remains facially and tonally frozen for the other 70%.
+The end result is an acting performance that is 100% B-movie awesome (i.e. shit).

 One of the film’s nasty bastards is played by Claudio Casinelli, who, while positioned in a helicopter, wielding a machine gun, attempts to stuff Queruak full of bullets.
 The resulting footage is quite gorgeous, albeit slightly long-winded, shot in the Arizona desert, culminating in a showdown over the steel arch Navajo Bridge, which crosses over the Colorado River.
 Both Casinelli and the helicopter’s pilot died attempting to fly under the bridge, when a blade snagged the structure, causing them to plummet out of the sky and into the river.